-They stand there, stunned by how quickly things escalated and got out of control, trying to figure out what to do next.
+They couple stands there, stunned by how quickly things escalated and got out of control, trying to figure out what to do next.
 He wants to turn himself in, but she — a defense attorney — tells him that any self-defense claim would fail and he’d spend the rest of his life in prison.
 When he wants to call his father, she warns him not to risk making dad an accessory.
 With no other options, they opt to drive away and go on the run, and now the adventure at the heart of “Queen & Slim” begins.

 They decide to try to get to New Orleans, where her Uncle Earl might be able to help.
 They stay off the interstates, driving back roads as they grow to know each other and form a real bond.
 Meanwhile, the dashcam video from the officer’s car has gone viral.
 While the media report that authorities have labelled the duo armed and dangerous, they find that many of the black people they encounter view them as heroes.